KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Prompt
-Given 5 excel representing the adjacent list of the directed graph , could you tell which graph contains a cycle and which graph not?
-Output an excel, containing columns in the format
+Given five Excel files representing the adjacency lists of directed graphs, determine which graphs contain a cycle and which do not.
+Output an Excel file with the following columns:
 | Graph ID| Contains Cycle (True / False)|
 |---------|------------------------------|